CarloTamburrelli/one_page_application/README.md

 # On page application
-An one page application with angular and bootstrap
+An one page application with MEAN stack

+npm start for run